conan-io/docs/integrations/make.rst

         return 0;
     }

-As this project relies on the Poco Libraries we are going to create a *conanfile.txt* with our requirement and declare there the Make generator too:
+As this project relies on the Poco Libraries we are going to create a *conanfile.txt* with our requirement and also declare the Make
+generator:

 .. code-block:: text
    :caption: conanfile.txt